mila411/rust-kafka-like/README.md

 # rust kafka-like

-⚠️⚠️⚠️<br>
-This is a toy I created to play with Rust.
-Please note that it lacks many features that are Production Ready<br>
-⚠️⚠️⚠️

 This is a Rust implementation of a distributed messaging system.
 It uses a simple design inspired by Apache Kafka.
 It simply records messages to local files.

 ## Features